Aarthyravi/Movie_Trailer/README.md

 # Movie_Trailer
 Project 1 : Movie Trailer Website

-First We have installed python
+# Requirements

+Check whether Pyhton is installed in your system

-Then we would need to create two python file.
+Then to create two python files.

 Here I am using to one file is defined the class(media.py). and to use this class from the another file(entertain.py).